Prabhat-Kumar-42/fullstackopen-exercises/part4/blog/README.md

-## Exercise 4.1 - 4.2 Solutions
+## Part 4 Solutions

-At this point exercise 4.1 and 4.2 are completed.
+At this point exercise 4.1 and 4.12 are completed.